onsenix12/evonik-dashboard/README.md

 ## Key Concepts
 - **Event bus via localStorage**: Pages broadcast coordination events by writing a JSON payload to the `localStorage` key `evonik_coordination_event`.
 Other pages listen for the browser `storage` event and react accordingly.
 - **Stateless demo**: Events are transient (the key is cleared shortly after write).
 UI reflects the latest state; `Reset Demo` reinitializes visuals and metrics.
-- **Self-contained UI**: All pages include their own styles and scripts; no external dependencies.
+- **Self-contained UI**: All pages include their own styles and scripts; Chart.js is loaded via CDN where charts are rendered.
+- **Terminology**: Plant/equipment data references use PIMS; OAS is retained for weighing machine tracking only in Local SC.

 ### Event Types (cross-page protocol)
 All events are emitted to `localStorage` as `{ type, data, timestamp, source }` under key `evonik_coordination_event`.